 A student may choose to fulfill the Robotics MSE degree requirements with the Internship Option, which requires having secured an internship of at least three months and no more than six months, approval and oversight of a research advisor, and a submitted report at the conclusion of the internship.
+The internship is expected to be full-time; any exceptions to this full-time requirement must be requested in advance and approved by the Director of Education.
 In the standard Course Option, ten (10) courses must be taken as articulated herein.
-For the Internship Option, eight (8) courses must be taken, not including any research courses, and research must be performed through an Internship, leading to an Internship Report.
-Alternatively, a journal publication or a conference paper could be submitted, describing the student's original research conducted during the internship.
-This paper must have been accepted for publication or published in an archival, peerreviewed technical journal or accepted for presentation at a peer-reviewed technical conference.
+For the Internship Option, eight (8) courses must be taken, not including any research courses, and internship activity must be performed through an Internship, leading to an Internship Report.
+Alternatively, a journal publication or a conference paper could be submitted, describing the student's original activity and work product conducted during the internship.
+This paper must have been submitted to, accepted by, or published in an archival, peer-reviewed technical journal or accepted for presentation at a peer-reviewed technical conference.
 The student must be the primary author of the article.
 Degree Track requirements are the same for all degree options.